Beresta: Birch Bark Crafts

 Woven Birch Bark

 Shoes woven from tree bark, including birch, are traditional to Northern and Eastern Europe and date back to prehistoric times.
 They were worn by Finnic and Baltic peoples, Ukrainians, Russians, and Belarussians.
 They are called lapti (лапти) in Russian, laptsi (лапці) in Belarussian, and lychaky (личаки ) in Ukrainian.
 They were worn by Russians up until the early 20th century.
-Birch bark is also used to make baskets.

-People also paint on birch bark.
+People also paint on birch bark, as if on canvas.

 Woven Birch Bark